Continuing Vote By Mail List

 Fill in the oval next to the candidate(s) of your choice completely with black ink.

-If you make a mistake on your ballot, mark the spoiled box on the back of the lavender envelope and send the ballot back to the Clerk’s Office.
+If you make a mistake on your ballot, mark the spoiled box on the back of the return envelope and send the ballot back to the Clerk’s Office.
 If we have time to get it to you in the mail, we’ll send you a new ballot.
 If Election Day is too close we strongly encourage you to take the spoiled ballot to your home polling location or one of the universal polling locations, surrender it, and vote in person.

-If you are having your ballot hand delivered by someone other than yourself, you and the person delivering the ballot must complete the Affidavit of Delivery on the outside of the lavender return envelope.
+If you are having your ballot hand delivered by someone other than yourself, you and the person delivering the ballot must complete the Affidavit of Delivery on the outside of the return envelope.

 - Write-In Instructions

 Illinois requires write-in candidates to declare their candidacy to be a valid write-in candidate.
 If you would like a list of write-in candidates, please contact the Clerk’s Office at email@example.com or 217-384-3724.

 - Returning Your Ballot